KMK-Git/Ubuntu-20.04-CIS-AMI-using-Terraform-and-Ansible/README.md

 ## Read before using this repository

+- This repository will create billable AWS resources.
 - The Ansible role used does not cover all parts of the CIS benchmarks.
 Please refer to [CIS-Ubuntu-20.04-Ansible repository](https://github.com/alivx/CIS-Ubuntu-20.04-Ansible#table-of-roles) for more information on which guidelines are covered.
 In order to make manual changes to the image, you can run the "Ubuntu 20.04 CIS AMI Baker" workflow in two parts.
-For the first run set create_ami_and_destroy_instance=no and for the second run set create_instance_and_deploy_ansible=no
+For the first run set create_instance_and_deploy_ansible=yes and create_ami_and_destroy_instance=no. Connect to the instance using Session Manager and make any manual changes.
+For the second run set create_instance_and_deploy_ansible=no and create_ami_and_destroy_instance=yes.
-- This repository will create billable AWS resources.

 <!-- GETTING STARTED -->
 ## Getting Started